-Identifying of the business target audience is one of the most important tasks for the marketing department.
-The product line, pricing, profit forecasts, the website content, advertising channels choice depends on who your customer is.
-However, the determined website audience is very mixed as well.
-The website visitors (especially if it offers a wide range of products) belong to various social and demographic groups, have different financial status and interests.
+Identifying a target audience for your business is one of the most important jobs for marketers.
+The product line, pricing, profit forecasts, website content, choice of advertising channels, all depend on your target market.
+But remember, your target market may consist of different groups.
+Visitors to a website, especially one that offers a wide range of products, belong to various social and demographic groups and have different financial situations and interests.

 Why You Should Segment Your Subscribers

-Today, the marketing strategy success largely depends on how well each user’s preferences are taken into account.
-Segmentation of the customer base allows dividing by target groups according to various criteria.
-With this approach, you can work separately with each group of consumers and their interests.
+Today, the success of a marketing strategy largely depends on how well each user’s preferences are taken into account.
+Segmentation of the customer base means creating a number of target groups based on specific characteristics.
+With this approach, you can work separately with each group of customers according to their interest.

 Types of Segmentation

 There are several types of segmentation.
 Each has its function in achieving campaign goals.

 - Demographic (gender, age, nationality)